Jesper941/OceanBreez/README.md

 ### Code Used

-1. Some general tips and tricks from youtuber Brocode and his video: <https://youtu.be/HGTJBPNC-Gw?si=MoPalcBbt6jw2o88>
+1. Some general tips and tricks from youtuber Brocode and his video: <https://www.youtube.com/watch?v=rHux0gMZ3Eg&t=40s>
-2. For the stroke text i went here for help: <https://css-tricks.com/adding-stroke-to-web-text/>
+2. For the forms, i took help from this website: <https://docs.djangoproject.com/en/5.0/topics/forms/>
-3. I took a lot of help from this website when i needed help with coding and styling the pseudo-elements for the links in the nav bar: <https://stackoverflow.com/questions/10143357/how-to-make-these-buttons-not-appear-as-blue-links>
+3. I took a lot of help on how to work with flask and Django at the same time: <https://flask.palletsprojects.com/en/3.0.x/tutorial/>
-4. For help with coding the responsive flexboxes for my text containers, i took help from the flexbox section of this website: <https://www.w3schools.com/css/css3_flexbox_responsive.asp>
+4. For some help with my models, i took help from this site: <https://docs.djangoproject.com/en/5.0/topics/db/models/>
-5. To truly understand the meaning and difference between margin and padding, i took help from these sites. <https://www.w3schools.com/css/css_margin.asp> and <https://www.w3schools.com/css/css_padding.asp>
-6. i couldn't figure out how to make the text-containers to not go across the full width of the page, so i use some of the code here to learn and use in my text containers: <https://www.w3schools.com/css/css_max-width.asp>
-7. I found some help on how to solve blank space validation: https://stackoverflow.com/questions/1151032/javascript-blank-space-validation
-8. How to properly use the firstChild property: https://developer.mozilla.org/en-US/docs/Web/API/Node/firstChild
-9. How to use the innerText property to change the text of elements after a function or event happens: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText
+5. Most of the help came from the course material on the Code Institute website.
+6. I again used my lovely girlfriend to help me make up a story and theme for the restaurant.
+7. For some information about databases, i went here: <https://docs.djangoproject.com/en/5.0/ref/databases/>

 ### Content